Nykke/Project-01-Simon/README.md

    - jQuery

 ### Simon User Stories:
-- User will be given the option of a timed or untimed game.
-- In the timed game, User will be scored, while in the untimed game no score will be collected.
-- User will initialize the game by pressing the "Start" button.
+- As a User, I will be able to initialize the game by pressing the "Start" button.
-- User will be able to pause game sequence after it has started by pressing the "Pause" button.
+- As a User, I will be able to start and pause the timer
-- User will advance to the next level of the game after successfully completing the repetition sequence provided.
+- As a User, I will be able to advance to the next level of the game after successfully completing the repetition sequence provided.
-- User will be alerted if an incorrect repetition sequence has been entered and will repeat level until successful.
+- As a User, I will be alerted if an incorrect repetition sequence has been entered and will repeat level until successful.
-- Each level of the game will increase in difficulty providing User with sufficient memory challenges.

 ### Current Unsolved problems:
-- At the moment I can only get the petals to light up once the "start" button is clicked.
-- It logs the user clicked the petals, it just won't start a new sequence.
-- When the user hits an incorrect petal the "if" statement gets overridden.
+- When the user hits an incorrect petal the "if" statement runs the complete sequenceCheck before telling player the moves were incorrect.

 ### Questions:
 ### How did you plan your project:

 For my project I experimented with different shapes and then explored the idea of creating something that was a little less traditional for simon, that’s where I came up with the idea of having a mini garden scene.